AdobeDocs/workfront.fr-FR/help/quicksilver/workfront-basics/grant-and-request-access-to-objects/sharing-permissions-on-objects-overview.md

 </ul>
 <p><strong>Remove entities from the sharing list of an object</strong></p>
 <p>You can remove entities from the sharing list of an object to remove their permissions from the object.</p>
-<p>To remove permissions from objects:&nbsp;</p>
+<p>To remove permissions from objects:  </p>
 <ol>
 <li value="1">Navigate to an object on which you want to modify the permissions.</li>
-<li value="2">Click the <strong>Actions</strong> menu, then click <strong>Sharing</strong>.<br>For example, on a project, click <strong>Project Actions</strong>, then <strong>Sharing</strong>.&nbsp;</li>
+<li value="2">Click the <strong>Actions</strong> menu, then click <strong>Sharing</strong>.<br>For example, on a project, click <strong>Project Actions</strong>, then <strong>Sharing</strong>.  </li>
 <li value="3">Click the <strong>x</strong> next to the name of a user, team, group, company, job role to remove them.<br></li>
 <li value="4">In the <strong><User Name>'s Workfront access will be removed from this</strong> drop-down menu, select whether you want their access to be removed just from the object you have selected, or from all children objects associated with it.<br>The following scenarios exist:
 <ul>
 <li>If you remove the entity only from the object, that entity loses their permissions on the object, and their inherited permissions to the children objects.
-If they are granted permissions to the children items individually, they retain the same permissions on all children objects associated with it when you select this option.&nbsp;</li>
+If they are granted permissions to the children items individually, they retain the same permissions on all children objects associated with it when you select this option.  </li>
-<li>If you remove the entity from the object and all the children objects, that entity loses their permissions to the object as well as all children objects, even when they have been given individual permission on each child object.&nbsp;</li>
+<li>If you remove the entity from the object and all the children objects, that entity loses their permissions to the object as well as all children objects, even when they have been given individual permission on each child object.  </li>
 </ul></li>
 <li value="5">Click <strong>Save</strong>.</li>
 </ol>
 <p> <p><strong>Remove inherited permissions</strong></p> </p>
-<p>Inherited permissions can be removed from objects allowing for owners to specifically&nbsp;identify who will get access to children objects regardless of the access of a user to a parent object.
+<p>Inherited permissions can be removed from objects allowing for owners to specifically  identify who will get access to children objects regardless of the access of a user to a parent object.
 Only users with Manage permission are able to remove inherited permissions.</p>
 <p>To remove inherited permissions:</p>
 <ol>
 <li value="1">Navigate to an object to which you have Manage permissions. <br>For example, navigate to a task.</li>
 <li value="2">Go to the sharing list as described in the <a href="#Share" class="MCXref xref">Overview of sharing permissions on objects</a> section in this article. </li>
-<li value="3">Select the <strong>X</strong>&nbsp;mark next to <strong>Inherited Permission</strong>&nbsp;on the sharing box to remove&nbsp;anyone listed there.<br><br>This ensures that no one who is granted permissions to the parent object (for example, the project) has permissions to this task by default.
-You must list&nbsp; individual entities in the sharing list of the task to grant permissions on the task.<br><note type="note">
+<li value="3">Select the <strong>X</strong>  mark next to <strong>Inherited Permission</strong>  on the sharing box to remove  anyone listed there.<br><br>This ensures that no one who is granted permissions to the parent object (for example, the project) has permissions to this task by default.
+You must list   individual entities in the sharing list of the task to grant permissions on the task.<br><note type="note">
 You cannot remove individual entities from the Inherited Permissions list.
 You can only disable the Inherited Permissions for all entities listed.
 </note></li>
-<li value="4">Click <strong>Save</strong>.&nbsp;</li>
+<li value="4">Click <strong>Save</strong>.  </li>
 </ol>
 <p><strong>Make an object private</strong></p>
-<p>If you have shared an object system-wide, or you have shared it with external uses by making it public, you can make it private again by removing the system-wide or public permissions.&nbsp;</p>
+<p>If you have shared an object system-wide, or you have shared it with external uses by making it public, you can make it private again by removing the system-wide or public permissions.  </p>
 <p>For more information about making an object available system-wide, or publicly, see the section <a href="#Share" class="MCXref xref">Overview of sharing permissions on objects</a> in this article.</p>
 <p>To make an object private:</p>
 <ol>
 <li value="1">Go to the object you want to make private.<br>For example, navigate to a report.</li>
 <li value="2">Click <strong>Report Actions</strong>, then <strong>Sharing</strong>.<br><br></li>
 <li value="3">Click <strong>Remove public access</strong> to remove the access of external users to viewing the report.</li>
-<li value="4">Click <strong>Remove system-wide access</strong> to stop sharing it with all Workfront users.&nbsp;</li>
+<li value="4">Click <strong>Remove system-wide access</strong> to stop sharing it with all Workfront users.  </li>
 <li value="5">Click <strong>Save</strong>.</li>
 </ol>
 </div>